Gissio/radpro/docs/install-fs2011.md

 ## Step 7: Show your support

-If you like Rad Pro, consider showing your support by starring the project on GitHub.
+If you like Rad Pro, show your support by starring the project on GitHub.
 Your support is greatly appreciated.

 ## Hardware-specific notes